The Shell Rules

 This key facts covers The Shell Rules within Electronic Configuration for GCSE Chemistry.
 Revise Electronic Configuration in Atomic Structure for GCSE Chemistry with 24 exam-style questions and 24 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 4 of 12 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position